 In L.A.
 Miriam Laurence pursued her interest in acting and directing.
 She holds a Master of Arts in Directing and Critical Studies from the University of California, Los Angeles.
 She also studied acting with Eric Morris in San Francisco and L.A.
 After moving to Toronto, Miriam took courses with Michael Shurtleff and other acting teachers, was the Assistant Director for Robin Phillips’ acclaimed production of Semmelweiss and for Richard Greenblatt’s production of The Diary of Anne Frank at Young People’s Theatre.
 In 1985 she completed a Master of Fine Arts in directing from York University.
 She also studied extensively with voice coach David Smukler.
 Her exposure to many physical techniques includes: various forms of dance, yoga, contact improvisation, Grotowski techniques, and Suzuki, as well as alignment and massage techniques.

 Since 1994 Miriam has run studio sessions in downtown Toronto where she teaches her Integrated Acting System.
-Other than teaching at her own studio, she has taught for many other studios, programs and schools including Young People’s Theatre School, the Performance Certificate Programme at Seneca College and for Equity Showcase Theatre.
+Other than teaching at her own studio, she has taught for many other studios, programs and schools including Young People’s Theatre School, the Performance Certificate Programme at Seneca College, and for Equity Showcase Theatre.

-Theatre directing credits include: The Gnadiges Fraulin at Summerworks; the sold-out production of Birdbath at The Toronto Fringe; A Dream Play at Seneca College Studio Theatre; World of Colour at Mel Lastman Square, Lilly, Alta. and Fool for Love at York University.
+Theatre directing credits include The Gnadiges Fraulin at Summerworks; the sold-out production of Birdbath at The Toronto Fringe; A Dream Play at Seneca College Studio Theatre; World of Colour at Mel Lastman Square, Lilly, Alta. and Fool for Love at York University.
 Fool for Love was remounted professionally at Solar Stage Theatre where the lead performances were named among the highlights of the 1995 Toronto theatrical season by the Toronto Star.

-As well as being in constant demand as a private audition coach for actors of all ages, Ms. Laurence has been hired as Language/Dialect Coach for Vin Diesel and other actors in The Pacifier, for Sienna Guillory and Thomas Kretchmann, in Resident Evil II: Apocalypse and fifty-three cast members in Harlan County, directed by Tony Bill and starring Holly Hunter.
+Film and Television: As well as being in constant demand as a private audition coach for actors of all ages, Ms. Laurence has been hired as Language/Dialect Coach for Vin Diesel and other actors in The Pacifier, for Sienna Guillory and Thomas Kretchmann, in Resident Evil II: Apocalypse and fifty-three cast members in Harlan County, directed by Tony Bill and starring Holly Hunter.
 Ms. Laurence has worked as the Acting Coach on CBC’s Street Legal and I’ll Never Get to Heaven, Don Shebib’s Change of Heart, Universal’s Billy Madison, Fast Track for Alliance and Cosmopolis for Prospero Pictures.